Evangelism: Witnessing to our faithIntroduction

-New friendship with God, John 17:3.
+A new friendship with God, John 17:3.

-New life-style, 2Corinthians 5:17.
+A new life-style, 2Corinthians 5:17.

-New freedom from guilt, self and fear, John 8:36.
+A new freedom from guilt, self and fear, John 8:36.

-New community to be part of, 1John 1:7.
+A new community to be part of, 1John 1:7.

-New world to look forward to, John 14:3.
+A new world to look forward to, John 14:3.

 If we want to come to know God through Jesus and are willing to turn away from self and trust him, then simply ask.
-Jesus is the way to God - ask him, John 10:9
+Jesus is the way to God - ask him, John 10:9.

 "How to give away your faith" by Paul E. Little